roland-zitny/BC-NAS/README.md

-# PERSON IDENTIFICATION AND VERIFICATION USING EEG

-# Foobar
+# Neural Access System

-Foobar is a Python library for dealing with word pluralization.

-## Installation
+  is build for person identification and verification using EEG.